 Clearing that paves the way for cellular-level clearing.
 As you can imagine, clearing this densest layer of trauma from our cells isn’t pleasant.
 You’re aware of dealing with something extremely ancient yet also entirely contemporary.

-Most issues can be dealt with using the evolutionary tools I’ve documented on this site.
+Most issues can be dealt with using the emotional principles I’ve documented on this site.
 However, deep-seated issues sometimes need an emotional shock to dislodge them.
 This sometimes creates a new (but lesser) trauma, which then has to be healed as well.

 Yet, for all its difficulties, the healing journey is the only path to genuine wellbeing.
 We have no option but to take it.